 The Addax, sometimes called the ‘screw horn antelope’, because of its twisted horns, is a large, desert dwelling member of the antelope family, closely related to the Oryx.

 The Addax is a critically endangered mammal which is found in several isolated areas in the sahara desert in Northern Africa.
 The Sahara is the worlds largest hot desert.

 The addax is extremely rare within its native habitat and with only 500 Addax left in the wild, this antelope could unfortunately, face extinction.

 The head and body length of the addax measures 150 – 170 centimetres (59.1 – 66.9 inches).
 Males are slightly taller than females and measure 105 – 114 centimetres (3.5 – 3.8 feet) at the shoulder whereas females measure 93 – 108 centimetres (3.1 – 3.6 feet) at the shoulder.
 Males weigh between 99 – 124 kilograms and females weigh 60 – 125 kilograms.

-The coat of the addax varies in colour depending on season.
-In winter their coat is a greyish brown colour with white hind quarters and legs.
-During summer, their coat turns lighter, almost completely white or a sandy beige which helps to maintain body temperate as lighter colours reflect the heat more.
+The coat of the addax varies in color depending on season.
+In winter their coat is a greyish brown color with white hind quarters and legs.
+During summer, their coat turns lighter, almost completely white or a sandy beige which helps to maintain body temperate as lighter colors reflect the heat more.
 They have black/brown tufts of hair on their tails.

 Both male and female addax have horns and a patch of brown hair on their foreheads which forms an ‘X’ shape over their nose.
 Their horns have 2 – 3 twists and can reach a length of 120 centimetres in males and 80 centimetres in females.
 Between the horns are long, black hairs that end in a short mane on their necks.